 My campaign has received a notice that I need to fill out a tax form.
 What does that mean?

-If your campaign has raised at least $20,000 and has at least 200 backers, you will receive a notice that you are required to fill out a tax form.
-Please complete the appropriate tax form, listed below.
-We recommend you refer to a tax accountant if you need help determining the correct form to fill out.
-Please make sure that the form the complete and correct.
+If your campaign has raised at least $20,000 and has at least 200 backers, you will receive a notice that you are required to fill out additional information for a tax form.
+Please complete the information via your Connect Onboarding form.
+Please make sure that the form is complete and correct.

 What is a 1099-K form?